Book One - Chapter Eleven

 “Time to go to the shuttle”, I announced to everyone.

-To the reporters I suggested that they could keep in contact with Ms. Tash, and follow our mission, through the Star Fleet Engineer Information Net.
+To the reporters I suggested that they could keep in contact with Ms. Tash, about our mission, through the Star Fleet Engineer Information Net.

 “I am sure she would be glad to answer any and all pertinent questions, and keep in touch with you all.”